Description

 Our Rhode Island Reds are for pick-up only at our designated zone in Block 7, Barangay San Manuel, Tarlac City.
 If unable to pick up your Rhode Island Reds, consider hiring an animal transporter.
 We can assist in finding one if needed.
 Provide your address and order details for a delivery quote and schedule.
 Once with the transporter, the Rhode Island Reds are no longer our responsibility.

-Can I pick the Rhode Island Reds up tomorrow if I pay today?
+Can I pick up my Rhode Island Reds tomorrow if I pay today?

 Will you teach me how to raise Rhode Island Reds if I buy from you?